NRCan/energuide_api_deployment_docs/README.md

 ```

 * Add the CI_CD_URL URL to Docker Hub.
-** On your Docker Hub Repository, click Webhooks and add your new webhook URL.
+** On your Docker Hub Repository, click Webhooks and add your new webhook URL

+DNS
+===
+Configure a custom DNS name: In the Azure portal, open the API resource, click "Custom domains", click "+ Add hostname", enter your custom hostname.
+You must create CNAME pointing to the Azure DNS name.

+(this should be added to the ARM template....)

 Troubleshooting
 ===============